cceremuga/pypacket/README.md

 ## Contributing

 You are welcome to contribute by submitting pull requests on GitHub if you would like.
 Feature / enhancement requests may be submitted via GitHub issues.

-## Security Notes

-**APRS is never private and never secure.** APRS messages are transmitted on amateur radio frequencies in plaintext for anyone to read. **Connections to APRS-IS are insecure and only intended for licensed amateur radio operators.**

 ## Credits